openmrv/MRV/Formatted/Modules_3/3_reponse_design_CE.md

 The exported file will then download as a .cep file to the location you have specified.
 It can then be shared and will open directly into Collect Earth if you already have it downloaded.

-Please refer to the next tutorial on Collect Earth Desktop Data Collection for how to collect data using a survey.

 ### 3.5 Download and launch Collect Earth

 You can download Collect Earth from the Open Foris website.
 Visit [http://www.openforis.org/tools/collect-earth.html](http://www.openforis.org/tools/collect-earth.html).
 Click on Download latest version, then select the appropriate version for your operating system.
 Install based on your operating system.
 Installation instructions can be found at [http://www.openforis.org/tools/collect-earth/tutorials/installation.html](http://www.openforis.org/tools/collect-earth/tutorials/installation.html).